 “Providing such broad-ranging services to such a diverse community can be taxing, especially when refugee arrivals have been so erratic over the last year,” says Westerbeck.
 “My motivation is when we’re able to reunite children with their parents, brothers and sisters.
 There are so many different stories about their different experiences—their lives before they fled, their lives in the refugee camps.
 They break your heart, but they also make us feel great that we can provide as much help and support as possible.”

 The Portland Clinic Foundation grant awarded $3,000 in 2017 to Refugee Services, which used the funds to purchase beds for new refugees and support a portion of the orientation program’s costs.

 “Having a bed is one of the most significant resources, providing rest and a sense of hope and dignity to refugees, many of whom have spent many months – sometimes years—without their own in which to sleep,“ says James Howell, Development Director, Catholic Charities.
 “With the support of the Portland Clinic Foundation, we were able to supply ten new beds!”

 If you would like to help The Portland Clinic Foundation support nonprofit organizations like Catholic Charities Refugee Resettlement Services, please consider donating today!
 Giving is easy: you can donate online, send in a check, include TPCF in your estate plans, or, if you are a TPC employee, set up a payroll deduction!
-To learn more, visit theportlandclinic.com/foundation or call 503.221.0161 x 2154.
+To learn more, visit theportlandclinic.com/foundation or call 503.221.0161 ext.
+2154.
 Your generosity and vision makes our work possible.
-Thank you for all that you are doing to advance community wellness for all Portlanders!

 Remember, one hundred percent of all contributions go straight back to Portlanders in need!